Qowaiv/Qowaiv/README.md

 =========
-Because there are scenario's where you want to set typical values as a country or a currency for the context of the current thread (like the culture info) there is a possibility to add these to the Qowaiv.Threading.TrheadDomain.
+Because there are scenario's where you want to set typical values as a country or a currency for the context of the current thread (like the culture info) there is a possibility to add these to the Qowaiv.Threading.ThreadDomain.

-These values can be configured (in the app settings) or can be created with a creator function that can be registered.
+These values can be configured (in the application settings) or can be created with a creator function that can be registered.
 If not specified otherwise the current country will be created (if possible) based on the current culture.